horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/dgcnn/README.md

 This section is about how to run the 2 different versions of DGCNN (cls) below: <br>
 **Baseline**: the original implementation of the DGCNN (cls). <br>
 **Delayed-Aggregation**: the one with full delayed-aggregation optimization, i.e., our proposed version. <br>
-(In this special case, the Limited Delayed-Aggregation is the same as the Delayed-Aggregation version.)
+(In this particular network, Limited Delayed-Aggregation is the same as the full Delayed-Aggregation because each module has only one MLP layer.)
 0\.
 Make sure you are at the ```dgcnn``` directory: <br>

 1\.
 To run the **Baseline version** of DGCNN (inference): <br>